The Village Drill

 The Village Drill is a human-powered drill for installing boreholes in remote locations.

-The Village Drill is a human-powered drill designed for drilling boreholes to create access to water in rural low-income communities.
-The Village Drill can create boreholes up to 20 cm diameters and 90 meters deep, and can easily be disassembled for transport and re-use.
+The Village Drill is a human-powered drill designed for drilling boreholes to create access to water.
+The Village Drill can create boreholes up to 20 cm diameters and 90 m deep, and can easily be disassembled for transport and re-use.

 Goal 6: Clean water and sanitation